WebDevJasonCameron/WebDevJasonCameron/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
-AdLister, Pizza App, and Movie App.
+AdLister, Pizza App, and Movie App.  ...
+OH!
+I'm also working on this Welcome Profile page!
 - 🌱 I’m currently learning ...
 J2EE
 - 👯 I’m looking to collaborate on ...
 CodeUp Cornerstone Project
 - 🤔 I’m looking for help with ...
 Entering the Software Development Career